8mamo10/time_recorder/README.md

 1. Access the web app URL
 2. Select your name from the dropdown (names are loaded from the Members sheet)
 3. Select "IN" for clock-in or "OUT" for clock-out
+4. Select store and branch from the dropdowns (data is loaded from the Stores sheet)
-4. Click "Register" button
+5. Click "Register" button
-5. Location capture and registration will be processed automatically
+6. Location capture and registration will be processed automatically

 **Managing Members:**
 - Add new employee names to column A of the Members sheet (starting from A2, A1 is for header)
 - Names will automatically appear in the dropdown when the page loads
 - Duplicate names are automatically removed
 - Names appear in the dropdown in the same order as written in the sheet

+**Managing Stores:**
+- Add store names to column A and branch names to column B of the Stores sheet (starting from row 2, row 1 is for headers)
+- Stores and branches will automatically appear in the dropdowns when the page loads
+- Selecting a store will populate the branch dropdown with branches for that store
+- Store and branch information will be recorded in the attendance data

 ## Troubleshooting